 9.3 The Supplier shall be responsible for any defects and for any non-conformity of Goods and/or Services against the relevant Order or any relevant Specification.
 The Supplier shall promptly inform the Company of any adverse safety or other quality defects affecting the Goods and discovered subsequent to delivery, and of any evidence of which it becomes aware indicating that a safety or quality defect may exist or arise.

-9.4 Without prejudice to clause 12.6, the Company shall not accept the Goods and/or Services (even where physical delivery is receipted) until such time as it has had an opportunity to examine the Goods and/or Services following delivery and all Goods supplied and/or Services provided are, in any event, only accepted contingently upon their being in full conformity with the relevant Order and any relevant Specification, which acceptance shall not prejudice any of the Company's other rights in respect of the Goods and/or Services or any fault therein and, in particular, in respect of hidden defects: (i) which could be observed only after use or close inspection (which inspection may not take place until a time subsequent to actual receipt); or (ii) which may not be apparent or discovered by inspection at the time of delivery, but which may be discovered at a later date.
+9.4 Without prejudice to clause 12.5, the Company shall not be deemed to have accepted the Goods and/or Services (even where physical delivery is receipted) until such time as it has had a reasonable opportunity to examine the Goods and/or Services following delivery and all Goods supplied and/or Services provided are, in any event, only accepted contingently upon their being in full conformity with the relevant Order and any relevant Specification, which acceptance shall not prejudice any of the Company's other rights in respect of the Goods and/or Services or any fault therein and, in particular, in respect of hidden defects: (i) which could be observed only after use or close inspection (which inspection may not take place until a time subsequent to actual receipt); or (ii) which may not be apparent or discovered by inspection at the time of delivery, but which may be discovered at a later date.
 Neither payment of the Price by the Company nor the issue by the Company of a receipt note in respect of the Goods and/or Services shall constitute any admission of due performance by the Supplier.

-10.1 The Supplier shall not use any Intellectual Property Rights owned by the Company and/or licensed to the Company without the Company's prior written consent.
+10.1 The Supplier shall not use any Intellectual Property Rights owned by the Company and/or licensed to the Company by any customer of the Company without the Company's prior written consent.

-10.4 The Supplier acknowledges and agrees any Specifications are prepared and created on a “work for hire” basis and shall immediately become the property of Company and used by the Supplier under licence, and shall be delivered to Company by Supplier in both printed and electronic forms to Company’s reasonable satisfaction, including without limitation that Specifications shall be delivered in .PDF and Auto-CAD formats.
+10.2 Any Intellectual Property Rights in any Specification shall be the exclusive property of the Company and the Supplier agrees, at its own expense, to execute all such further documents and do all such further acts as the Company may reasonably request in order to ensure that all such rights are transferred to the Company.
+The Supplier acknowledges and agrees any such Specifications are prepared and created on a “work for hire” basis and shall become the property of Company at the conclusion of the Service or the receipt of the Good or upon earlier termination of this Agreement, and shall be delivered to Company by Supplier in both printed and electronic forms to Company’s reasonable satisfaction, including without limitation that Specifications shall be delivered in .PDF and Auto-CAD formats.

-10.6 Where any Goods are to be supplied to the Company in packaging which incorporates the Company's labels and/or marks and/or those of its customers, or subsequent recipients of the Goods, the Company shall procure that the Supplier is granted a non-transferable, non-assignable, non-sub licensable, royalty-free, revocable licence to use such labels or marks for the sole purpose of performing its obligations under the Contract, provided that, if such Goods are rejected by the Company or not delivered by the Supplier (for whatever reason), the Supplier agrees that, prior to resale elsewhere, there must be complete removal of the relevant labels, marks and any packaging that would identify the Company, its customers, or any expected subsequent recipients of the Goods.
+10.4 Where any Goods are to be supplied to the Company in packaging which incorporates the Company's labels and/or marks and/or those of its customers, the Company shall procure that the Supplier is granted a non-transferable, non-assignable, non-sub licensable, royalty-free, revocable licence to use such labels or marks for the sole purpose of performing its obligations under the Contract, provided that, if such Goods are rejected by the Company or not delivered by the Supplier (for whatever reason), the Supplier agrees that, prior to resale elsewhere, there must be complete removal of the relevant labels, marks and any packaging that would identify the Company or its customers.

 11.3 If the Supplier shall fail to take out insurance in accordance with clause 11.1 or to produce sufficient evidence (in the opinion of the Company) that each insurance policy is in full force and effect in accordance with clause 11.2, the Company shall be entitled, at the Supplier's expense, to take out and maintain such insurance and shall be reimbursed on demand by the Supplier for its expenses in doing so.

-11.4 The Supplier shall, where applicable, hold all insurance monies payable pursuant to this clause 11 in trust for the Company.
+11.4 The Supplier shall, where applicable, hold all insurance monies payable pursuant to this clause 11 on trust for the Company.

 12.1 The Supplier represents and warrants to the Company that, as at the Delivery Date, the Goods will: